CodyMan0/gatsby-starter-digital-garden-template/src/site/notes/home.md

 # 🏠home

-Hey, I am [Brian](https://github.com/CodyMan0) and these are my notes.
+Hey, I am [Brian](https://github.com/CodyMan0) and these are my notes

 I try to collect my knowledge and I'm adding new notes almost every day.